The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The first recurrence relation

 where now $\tilde{\bar{\psi_{1}}}=\bar{\psi}_{1}(1/z_1,..)$.
-Noticing again that $U_l=k_1+k_3=k_2+k_4+k_5$ finishes the argument.
+Noticing again that $U_l=k_{1,l}+k_{3,l}=k_{2,l}+k_{4,l}+k_{5,l}$ finishes the argument.

 In the course of the computation of the components of $\Psi_L$ we observed that the boundary spectral parameters appear in the components $\psi_{\pi}$ in a similar way as the bulk spectral parameters.
 In particular, the $\psi_{e}$ element is symmetric in the full set of parameters $\{x_l^{\pm 1},z_1^{\pm 1},..,z_{L}^{\pm 1},x_r^{\pm 1}\}$ and the recurrence (\ref{rec1}) can be also applied to $x_l$ and $x_r$.
-The proof of this will appear in \cite{FN}.
+The proof of this statement can be found in \cite{FN}.

 Finally, the recurrence relation (\ref{rec1}) has the initial condition $Z_0=1$.
-Considering $Z_L$ as a polynomial $Z_L(w)$, say, with $z_1=w$, with the degree growth $2L$, we find that the recurrence (\ref{rec1}) fixes the values of the polynomial $Z_L(w)$ at $2L+2$ points, i.e. when $w= z_i/\omega^2$ and $w= \omega^2/z_i$ for all $i>1$ and also for $x_l=z_0$ and $x_r=z_{L+1}$.
+The function $Z_L$ is a polynomial in $z_i$ up to a trivial denominator which has the partial degree equal to $2L$.
+This follows from the formula for the fully nested element (the component $\psi_{n_1,..,n_L}$ with all $n_i=-1$) found in \cite{GN}.
+Without the loss of generality we set $z_1=w$ and consider $Z_L$ as a polynomial $Z_L(w)$ of degree $2L$.
+We find that the recurrence (\ref{rec1}) fixes the values of the polynomial $Z_L(w)$ at $2L+2$ points, i.e. when $w= z_i/\omega^2$ and $w= \omega^2/z_i$ for $i\neq 1$.
 This fixes $Z_L$ uniquely by the polynomial interpolation formula.

 Now let us briefly mention the recurrence relation and its solution for the periodic model.
 It was found in \cite{PDF} that the sum of the ground state components of the dTL model on a cylinder of circumference $L$ satisfies: